-The following is My Poor Man’s Method to assemble a printed circuit board using only a hot air soldering station, flux, rosin core solder wire, a toothbrush, 91% Isopropyl alcohol, 900M-T-B soldering tip, and curved ESD-15 tweezers.
+The following is My Poor Man’s Method to assemble a printed circuit board using only a SMD Hot Air Soldering Station, Flux Paste, SN60pb40 rosin core solder wire, a toothbrush, 91% Isopropyl Alcohol, 900M-T-B soldering tip, and curved ESD-15 tweezers.
 Just for fun and to show what is possible, I’ve used this method on the prototypes pictured on this site.

 NOTE: Make sure your work area is well ventilated.
 I.E. Use a fan to suck fumes away from you.
 Open a window, and face the fan in that direction.

 - Using a Q-tip, apply a thin layer of soldering flux paste (not solder paste) to the board surface.

 - Using a soldering iron and solder wire, tin the pads.